signalfx/signalfx-agent/docs/monitors/collectd-apache.md

 To emit metrics that are not _default_, you can add those metrics in the generic monitor-level `extraMetrics` config option.
-Metrics that are derived from specific configuration options that do not appear in the above table do not need to be added to `extraMetrics`.
+Metrics that are derived from specific configuration options that do not appear in the above list of metrics do not need to be added to `extraMetrics`.

 To see a list of metrics that will be emitted you can run `agent-status monitors` after configuring this monitor in a running agent instance.

 ### Legacy non-default metrics (version < 4.7.0)